 - 1/4 teaspoon kosher salt

-Mix together mustard, garlic, onion powder, paprika and coriander.
+Mix together mustard, garlic, onion powder, paprika, coriander and steak seasoning.
 Then mix in remaining ingredients.

 Place steak in a ziplock bag or a tupperware container.
 Add the Marinade and marinade for a least 3 hours or overnight.